MiceEternal/MiceEternal.github.io/index.md

 ## Guo

-  a master's student in Kyushu University
+- a master's student in Kyushu University

 ---

 ## About Me
-- My hobby is animation.
+- My hobby is animation
-- To be updated.
+- To be updated

 ---